Congratulations to Laura from Louisville for completing the 21 Day Challenge and winning $1,000 to put towards her resolutions.

 It’s important to know what kind of commitment your resolution is going to require.
 You are inserting something new (and maybe different) into your life.
 But do you already feel cramped, stressed, overloaded, overwhelmed?
 That’s not fun already, and we have to look forward to chipping away at the promise we’ve made to ourselves.

 What is your typical day like?
 You only have twenty-four hours in each day just like everyone else.
 Don’t compare yourself to someone who looks like they’ve been at the gym every day or on a diet for years.
 They may not have as demanding of a job, or children or housework or shopping or laundry or the many errands and shuttle-stops you have.
+If you truly only have a limited time to workout, you can try a one and done workout program that’s specifically suited for individuals who struggle to find time to exercise everyday.
+You can read these one and done workout reviews to find out more about this program for yourself.
 Just going through that list makes me tired.
 You may already be there.

 But don’t throw your hands in the air and shout Impossible!
 Chances are that something is going to have to go in order to insert something new.
 That, too, is a tough decision.
 What do you need to cut back on (don’t say sleep!)?
 It’s a matter of priorities.
 You have to recognize that some things are just not as important as your new goal.
 Cut the gunk for the goal.
 You won’t regret it.